medizininformatik-initiative/feasibility-deploy/feasibility-triangle/README.md

 - FLARE: A Rest Service, which is needed to translate, execute and evaluate a feasibility query on a FHIR Server using FHIR Search
 - BLAZE: The FHIR Server which holds the patient data for feasibility queries
-- Keycloak (optional): OpenID Connect provider for authorization used by BLAZE components
+- Keycloak (optional): OpenID Connect provider for authorization used by BLAZE component
+  - We recommend using your own keyloak and configuring a blaze realm there

 The bundled keycloak service is enabled by default and is preconfigured, so you only need to change passwords and secrets in `/opt/feasibility-deploy/feasibility-triangle/fhir-server/.env` before starting the service.